BattleBit-Community-Servers/BattleBitAPIRunner/README.md

 ```

 ### Required module dependencies
-To require a dependency to another module, include the required module source file in your project (optional, only for syntax validation).
+To require a dependency to another module, include the required module source file in your project (optional, only for syntax validation and autocomplete).
 Add a `[RequireModule(typeof(YourModuleDependency))]` attribute to your module class.
 Multiple attributes for multiple required dependencies are supported.

 ```cs